bowser-js/bowser/README.md

 # Overview

 The library is made to help to detect what browser your user has and gives you a convenient API to filter the users somehow depending on their browsers.

+_Please, note that this is an alpha version.
+Check out the [1.x](https://github.com/lancedikson/bowser/tree/v1.x) branch for a stable version._

 # Use cases